 Moreover, a comprehensive eye exam can serve to detect other possible health conditions that you may be unaware of.
 For instance, your doctor will evaluate the health of the blood vessels in your retina.
-This examination will not only provide information about the blood vessels in your eyes, it will also predict the health of the blood vessels throughout your body, and help to detect conditions such as diabetes, hypertension and hypercholesterolemia.
+This examination will not only provide information about the blood vessels in your eyes, it will also predict the health of the blood vessels throughout your body, and help to detect conditions such as diabetes, hypertension and high cholesterol.

 Annual eye exams are especially important for anyone with diabetes, or those at risk for the disease, since an eye exam can detect early signs of diabetic retinopathy— the leading cause of blindness among adults.

-What to bring to an eye exam:
+What should you bring to an eye exam?